-Risk of the actual and potential influence of COVID-19 on the Company's business
+Risk of the actual and potential influence of COVID-19 on the Group's business

-The COVID-19 pandemic, which began in the first quarter of 2020, has had and may continue to have an impact on the operations of the Company and its Group.
-The effective and potential future changes to work policies of public administration authorities (partial remote work and temporary closures of certain offices) may delay the issuance of administrative decisions, including permits and consents material to the operations of the Company or its subsidiaries.
-This may delay the start and execution of projects pursued by the Company or the Group companies, not only in the Polish market but also in foreign markets where the Group operates.
+The COVID-19 pandemic, which began in the first quarter of 2020, has had and may continue to have an impact on the Group's operations.
+The effective and potential future changes to work policies of public administration authorities (partial remote work and temporary closures of certain offices) may delay the issuance of administrative decisions, including permits and consents material to the Group's operations.
+This may delay the start and execution of projects pursued by the Company and the Group companies, not only in the Polish market but also in foreign markets where the Group operates.
 Delays may also result from disruptions in the work of notarial offices, contractors, subcontractors and suppliers of materials and equipment working with the Group on its projects.
 The risk of delays caused by the pandemic may lead to the Company and Group companies defaulting under contracts and agreements they have signed (for instance, as a result of failure to deliver a project on schedule), including agreements with banks.
 The COVID-19 pandemic and restrictions on business activity and freedom of movement implemented by government authorities to stop the disease, have had and may continue to have an adverse impact on the economic situation in Poland and globally, including on the financial standing of tenants and other trading partners of the Company or other Group companies and, consequently, on the Group's financial performance.
 The pandemic restrictions may be reintroduced in the future should pathogens other than those causing COVID-19 spread on a large scale in countries where the Group operates.

-Risk of the actual and potential impact of Russia's invasion of Ukraine on the operations of the Company
+Risk of the actual and potential impact of Russia's invasion of Ukraine on the operations of the Company and its Group